raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 Found in a small container, this powder resembles very fine sand.
 It appears to be *dust of disappearance*, and an *identify* spell reveals it to be such.
 There is enough of it for one use.

-When you use an action to throw a handful of the dust into the air, you and each creature that needs to breathe within 30 feet of you must succeed on a DC 15 Constitution saving throw or become unable to breathe, while sneezing uncontrollably.
+When you use an action to throw a handful of the dust into the air, you and each creature that needs to breathe within 9.0m of you must succeed on a DC 15 Constitution saving throw or become unable to breathe, while sneezing uncontrollably.
 A creature affected in this way is incapacitated and suffocating.
 As long as it is conscious, a creature can repeat the saving throw at the end of each of its turns, ending the effect on it on a success.
 The *lesser restoration* spell can also end the effect on a creature.

 ### Dwarven Plate

 *Armor (plate), very rare*

 While wearing this armor, you gain a +2 bonus to AC.
-In addition, if an effect moves you against your will along the ground, you can use your reaction to reduce the distance you are moved by up to 10 feet.
+In addition, if an effect moves you against your will along the ground, you can use your reaction to reduce the distance you are moved by up to 3.0m.

 ### Dwarven Thrower

 *Weapon (warhammer), very rare (requires attunement by a dwarf)*

 You gain a +3 bonus to attack and damage rolls made with this magic weapon.
-It has the thrown property with a normal range of 20 feet and a long range of 60 feet.
+It has the thrown property with a normal range of 6.0m and a long range of 18.0m.
 When you hit with a ranged attack using this weapon, it deals an extra 1d8 damage or, if the target is a giant, 2d8 damage.
 Immediately after the attack, the weapon flies back to your hand.

 # Magic Items (E)